ka9q/ka9q-radio/README.md

 individual modules to be restarted without restarting everything else.

-If you want a user-friendly, interactive, graphics-laden SDR with a simple learning curve, then *ka9q-radio is NOT what you're looking for!* (At least not yet.)
+If you want a user-friendly, interactive, graphics-laden SDR with a simple learning curve, then *ka9q-radio* is NOT what you're looking for!
+(At least not yet.)
 Try one of the many excellent SDR programs already available like SDR#, Cubic SDR, gqrx, etc, or the standalone Kiwi SDR.
 This is my personal experiment in building a very different kind of SDR that runs as a component serving other applications.

-The core components in ka9q-radio run as Linux 'daemons' (background programs) with little (or no) user interaction.
+The core components in *ka9q-radio* run as Linux 'daemons' (background programs) with little (or no) user interaction.
 Turnkey systems can be configured to, e.g., demodulate and record every FM channel on a band, or decode and relay digital messages (e.g., APRS, WSPR, Horus 4FSK, radiosondes).
 These programs are automatically launched by the (new) Linux standard system manager program 'systemd'.

-The core component is the 'radio' module.
+The core component is the *radiod* daemon.
 It accepts a (multicast) raw I/Q stream from a front end module and executes a configured set of digital downconverters and simple demodulators for various linear and FM modes, including AM, SSB, CW and a raw IQ mode intended mainly for use by other programs.

-Separate programs talk directly to several makes of SDR front end hardware and generates the I/Q stream for 'radio'.
-These programs currently include 'airspy' (Airspy R2), 'airspyhf' (Airspy HF+), 'rtlsdr' (generic RTL-SDR dongles), 'funcube' (AMSAT UK Funcube Pro+) and 'hackrf' (Great Scott Gadgets Hack RF One, receive only).
+Separate programs talk directly to several makes of SDR front end hardware and generates the I/Q stream for *radiod*.
+These programs currently include *airspyd* (Airspy R2), *airspyhfd* (Airspy HF+), *rtlsdr* (generic RTL-SDR dongles), *funcubed* (AMSAT UK Funcube Pro+) and *hackrf* (Great Scott Gadgets Hack RF One, receive only).

 Two very rudimentary programs are provided for interactive use;
-'monitor' listens to one or more demodulated audio streams and 'control' controls and displays the status of a selected receiver channel.
+*monitor* listens to one or more demodulated audio streams and *control* controls and displays the status of a selected receiver channel.
 It can also dynamically create and delete receiver channel instances.
-The 'control' program uses a flexible and extensible metadata protocol that could be (and I hope will be) implemented by much more sophisticated user interfaces.
+The *control* program uses a flexible and extensible metadata protocol that could be (and I hope will be) implemented by much more sophisticated user interfaces.
 Various utilities are provided to record or play back signal streams, compress PCM audio